adarlan/k8slab/README.md

 <!-- END namespace-provisioning -->
 <!-- BEGIN namespace-rbac -->

-## 4. Namespace-Level RBAC
+## 4. Namespace-Level RBAC Configuration

-This step involves granting namespace-level access for users and service accounts.
+Granting namespace-level access for users and service accounts.

 It will create: